lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

 The node's aliases are translated to macros with the format `DT_N_ALIAS_<alias_in_lowercase>` in the node's section _"Existence and alternate IDs"_ that we've seen just before.
-Looking at the generated ouput, it is now also clear why there's no clear distinction between the terms _"references"_ and _"phandle"_ in Zephyr:
+Looking at the generated ouput it is now also clear why Zephyr makes no clear distinction between the terms _"references"_ and _"phandle"_:

 ```c
 /* Existence and alternate IDs: */